LyleMi/toolkit/README.md

 my little toolkit project, write some tool for fun and practice

+* ctf-web: used to help test ctf web challs
 * encoding: simple web encoding conversion tool
 * exhaustion: used to exhaustive hash or password
 * misc